 Make a Plan for Your VA Disability Ratings

-Not everyone should go for 100% service connected disability benefits.
+Not everyone should go for 100% service-connected disability benefits.
 At the same time, we are familiar with which VA claims are more successful and which ones are more difficult to get.
-We can help you sort through what is and isn’t a non-service connected disability and give you advise on what you should do about that.
+We can help you sort through what is and isn’t a non-service-connected disability and advise you on what to do about that.
 Sometimes the documentation we gather for your VA Disability claim can help you with your Social Security Insurance claim as well.
 We may refer you to a law firm that does Social Security Disability Insurance better than we do so that you can get the best help possible.

 While we might not try to get 100% TDIU from the beginning with your claim, we will always look over your case to see if you will qualify.
 Many vets that call us don’t even realize how much they might be able to get rated for by the VA, but learn a lot from their free calls to our office.
 We can help identify if you are a good candidate for permanent and total disability, 100 percent TDIU, or just need to get your application started for something small.

-If you are a veteran spouse and your veteran has passed away, we can still help you sort through the paperwork of a DIC application for free.
-We don’t charge anyone for help until we win their case.
+If you are a veteran spouse and your veteran has passed away, we can still help you sort through the paperwork for a free DIC application.
+We won’t charge anyone for help until we win their case.
 Better than a money-back guarantee, we have a, “only pay when your case is won and done” guarantee.

 What Medical Evidence Do You Need to Claim VA Disability?

 Depending on your claim, different kinds of substantial and relevant evidence can be used.
 We say “substantial and relevant” because many people send their application to the VA with a confusing array of papers that don’t have to do with their specific claim.
 Don’t do that!